wavim/assignee/report/report.typ

 - More straightforward i.e. CSPRNG returns buffer
 - Faster than TEXT for query and uniqueness checks

+The bytes would be converted to hex as code, this is particularly helpful since it is case-insensitive and hard to confuse.

 Cron jobs are run on the server side to periodically remove expired tokens.

 Invitation codes are validated and rotated with a similar mechanism to session tokens.